Trickylime/NoughtsAndCrosses/README.md

     Random Player Selection: A random player is selected to choose whether they want to play with "X" or "O".
     Grid: The game displays a 3x3 grid with numbers representing available positions.
     Player Input: Players take turns entering numbers to make their moves.
-    Winner Check: After each turn, the game checks for a winner.
+    Winner Check: Each turn after 5 turns, the game checks for a winner.
 If no winner is found and all spaces are filled, the game ends in a draw.
     End Game: The game displays the result and the current score tally.
 Players can then choose to play again or quit.

 Score System